| | Specific Phobias:

 with the feared object or situation.

-Cognitive behavioral treatment packages have also been successfully employed
+Treatment: Cognitive behavioral treatment packages have also been successfully employed

 in the treatment of specific phobias, such as fears of dogs, spiders,